jessielin2008/flightweatherdelay/README.md

 ## Status: In Progress
 ## Use Case:
-To combine weather and flight data to predict flight departure delay
+This project attempts to use historical flight and weather to predict departure delay.
+So it could be used to predict delay as soon as weather forecast is known and could be improved as departure day come closure as weather forecast gets more accurate.

 ## Steps:
-1. use setup.sh to download weather data and copy to HDFS
+1. In Terminal run setup.sh to download weather data and copy to HDFS.
+It downloads dataset for 10 years and can take up to 30 minutes.
-2. use setupFlights.sh to download flight data and copy to HDFS
+If Hive has flightDelay.flights_OriginWeather table ready, you can skip setup.sh and ingest.scala
-3. use Ingest.scala to ingest data from HDFS to Hive
+2. Launch Scala Engine (at least 1 core 8GB memory) and use Ingest.scala to ingest data from HDFS to Hive flightDelay.flights_OriginWeather
+3. In Python Engine and run cleanup.py

 ## Recommended Session Sizes:
 Scala for Ingestion: 1 core 8GB memory